dmjohnsson23/Ordain/README.md

     // A mapping is a key-value pair mapping any primitive type to any other type
     a_mapping: mapping of string to int
     // And an array is a fixed-length collection of a specific type
-    an_array: array of 5 string'
+    an_array: array of 5 string
     // You can nest structs within other structs, either a named type...
     some_data: SomeDataType
     //...or and anonymous type